-BEFORE towing your RV, ALWAYS check that the propane containers are properly fastened in place.
-Turn OFF the gas at the LP bottle.
+BEFORE towing your RV,

+- 1. ALWAYS check that the propane bottles are properly fastened in place, and - 2.
+TURN OFF the gas at the LP bottle.
 This disables all gas appliances and pilot lights.

 DO NOT operate the propane system when the RV is in motion.

-Some states prohibit propane appliances to be operated during travel (especially in underground tunnels).
-Make sure to know the laws for the areas where you travel.
+- Some states prohibit propane appliances to be operated during travel (especially in underground tunnels). - Make sure to know the laws for the areas where you travel.